A friend asked about the individual in Christianity. Here is what I dashed off:

 I find the trinity attractive, compelling, and there are desires we all have for community and individual impact that showcase we are created in the image of a triune God.
 My next door neighbor who is not a Christian said this made sense to him.

 Our culture emphasizes a faux unity that kills true diversity or a faux diversity that kills true unity.
 The trinity elevates both in glorious splendor.
 There is much Christians have to offer our chaotic culture.
+Sadly, I’m not convinced many Christians are that interested in having both diversity and unity.

 Sadly, I’ve found many Christians confused in their thinking about the trinity.
 Here are five errors I’ve heard the most in my conversations with a number of Christians: